 Data is good as long as it can provide valuable insights which can lead to action.
 Data if interpreted badly can lead to disastrous business decisions.
 For example, if the data in your report indicates that all the sales are closed from cold calling, it is obvious that you are going to make your decisions based on that information.

 - Choosing wrong data: If you don’t realize the correct parameters on which you are analyzing your data, you are bound to make mistakes.
 For example, if you are a website owner and you are getting only 1 conversion from 100 page views.
 So, it isn’t ideal to increase the number of page views, but to focus to increasing the rate of conversion.
 Choosing the right data metrics according to your data needs is the precise way to go.

 - Aggregating data from multiple sources: Combining data from more than one source can be tempting, but you have to be extremely careful of the sources that you are selecting.
-For example, it is a wrong practice if you combine data from campaigns which have different objectives for its ROI like conversion ads will obviously have a higher ROI than the ROI of the views on a video.
-Hence, be very careful before selecting the sources that you want to use the data from.
+For example, it is a wrong practice if you combine data from campaigns that have different objectives for its ROI like conversion ads will obviously have a higher ROI than the ROI of the views on a video.
+Hence, be very careful before selecting the sources that you want to use the data.

-- Defining the level of success: The way you define conversion, the cost of conversion and the expected ROI on a single conversion, all depends on your understanding of the value of conversion.
+- Defining the level of success: The way you define a conversion, the cost of conversion and the expected ROI on a single conversion, all depends on your understanding of the value of a conversion.
 There are people who are discouraged by a 25% conversion rate and there are people who are happy about a 5% conversion rate.
 The goal should be to improve continuously.
 Considering a success, we should regard a 5% conversion rate after four months of performing below 2.5%.